tiny8877/okta.github.io/_source/_docs/api/resources/idps.md

 # Identity Providers API

 The Okta Identity Providers API provides operations to manage federations with external Identity Providers (IDP).
-For example, your app can support logging in with credentials from Facebook, Google, LinkedIn, Microsoft, an enterprise IdP using SAML 2.0, or using the OpenID Connect (`OIDC`) protocol.
+For example, your app can support logging in with credentials from Facebook, Google, LinkedIn, Microsoft, an enterprise IdP using SAML 2.0, or an IdP using the OpenID Connect (`OIDC`) protocol.

 ## Getting Started